Legrandin/pycryptodome/Doc/pycrypt.rst

 \begin{methoddesc}{undigest}{mblocks}
 Perform the reverse package transformation on a list of message blocks.
-Note that the cipher module used for both transformations must be the same.  \var{mblocks} is a list of strings of bit length equal to \var{ciphermodule}'s block_size.
+Note that the cipher module used for both transformations must be the same.  ``mblocks`` is a list of strings of bit length equal to ``ciphermodule}'s block_size.
 The output is a string object.